kyuupichan/kcpp/README.rst

 - interpretation of literals
 - expression parsing
 - expression evaluation
+- object-like macro expansion
+- display of macro expansion stack in diagnostics
 - conversion of Unicode character names to codepoints (based on the ideas described by cor3ntin at https://cor3ntin.github.io/posts/cp_to_name/, but I implemented some ideas of my own to achieve even tighter compaction; see unicode/cp_name_db.py)